jallen2034/Thinkific-Multi-User-Journal-Assignment-NextJS/README.md

 ```bash
 npm run dev
 ```
+The app should now be running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.

 ### Running the Automated Unit Test Suite with Jest:
 To run the unit tests using Jest, use the following command in your terminal: